gregmarine/ByGregMarine.com/Blog/src/2024/12/26_i-love-my-cross.md

 I did two days worth of the Bible study...hehehe I'll probably go back over what I did tonight on Saturday <3 I did it earlier than I usually do the Bible study in the evening.
 It was nice.

-I posted by outfit from yesterday in two of my new Facebook groups.
+I posted my outfit from yesterday in two of my new Facebook groups.
 I've gotten a few comments and a lot of reactions.
 I think people are liking what I did as much as I like it.
 Actually, I love how it turned out...not just like...LOL The one group is Dapper Orlando.
 It seems to be a group just for the Orlando area; which makes sense, of course.
 It's mostly Disney.
 But I think Universal is included.
 The other group is a Disney Bounding group.
 I see people from both DLR and WDW in that group.
 I posted in that one because I was bounding as a *Dapper Dan*...hehehe

 Speaking of that, I did have a few people ask me if I was a Dapper Dan.
 I thanked them for the compliment and then explained I was just dressed as one.
 I thanked them because that look is exactly what I was going for.
 To have them believe I might be a Dapper Dan was one of the greatest compliments for a bounding like this <3

 I'll be writing up about my day from yesterday in another journal entry.
 I'll try to have it finished tonight.
 If I don't, I'll still finish it up this week.

+## 10:00pm

+I just finished writing up a summary of my day yesterday.
+You can read it [here](./26_disney_christmas).
+At the end, I made note of having captured some videos to send to share my day.
+I'm glad I did that.
+It gives me something to go back to for reliving the day.
+It also got me thinking about how I'd like to start doing a video journal with a montage of those videos.
+Something I'll probably start doing in 2025.
+I can then link to the videos from this journal as I make them.

+Between the two entries, I wrote a lot today...LOL I also wrote a lot in my Bible study notes.
+And I think I'll do some work on the short story, *Strawberry Patch*, for *The Porch*.
+Wow!
+HAHAHA

+I'm not dragging this evening like I presumed I would be...LOL